Floruit-Entertainment/FloruitDatabase/README.md

 # 💾 FloruitDB

-Uma biblioteca de banco de dados Java moderna, de **alta performance** e fácil de usar, projetada com as melhores práticas de design e os recursos mais recentes do **Java 21**.
-Otimizada para operações assíncronas e escalabilidade, é ideal para aplicações que exigem baixa latência e alta concorrência.
+A modern, **high-performance**, and user-friendly Java database library, designed with best practices and the latest features of **Java 21**.
+Optimized for asynchronous operations and scalability, it is ideal for applications requiring low latency and high concurrency.

-`FloruitDB` simplifica o uso do JDBC e o gerenciamento de conexões, oferecendo uma API fluente e segura para interagir com bancos de dados **MySQL**, priorizando **máxima performance** e facilidade de manutenção.
+`FloruitDB` simplifies JDBC usage and connection management, offering a fluent and secure API for interacting with **MySQL** databases, prioritizing **maximum performance** and ease of maintenance.

 ---

-## ✨ Principais Características
+## ✨ Key Features

-- ☕ **Alta Performance com Java 21 & Threads Virtuais**
+- ☕ **High Performance with Java 21 & Virtual Threads**
-  Aproveita o **Project Loom** para suportar milhares de queries concorrentes com uso eficiente de recursos, garantindo escalabilidade massiva em operações de I/O assíncronas.
+  Leverages **Project Loom** to support thousands of concurrent queries with efficient resource usage, ensuring massive scalability in asynchronous I/O operations.

-- 🚀 **Pool de Conexões Ultrarrápido**
+- 🚀 **Ultra-Fast Connection Pool**
-  Integrado com **HikariCP**, o pool de conexões mais performático do mercado, otimizado para mínima latência e alta taxa de transferência.
+  Integrated with **HikariCP**, the most performant connection pool available, optimized for minimal latency and high throughput.

-- 🏛️ **Arquitetura Moderna com Design Patterns**
+- 🏛️ **Modern Architecture with Design Patterns**
-  - **Builder**: Configuração fluida e segura com `DatabaseConfigBuilder`.
+  - **Builder**: Fluent and secure configuration with `DatabaseConfigBuilder`.
-  - **Command**: Fila de tarefas assíncrona para processar grandes volumes de atualizações com controle e eficiência.
+  - **Command**: Asynchronous task queue for processing large volumes of updates with control and efficiency.

-- ⚡ **Totalmente Assíncrona**
+- ⚡ **Fully Asynchronous**
-  Todas as operações utilizam `CompletableFuture`, permitindo um fluxo de código **não-bloqueante** e altamente reativo, ideal para aplicações de alta performance.
+  All operations use `CompletableFuture`, enabling **non-blocking** and highly reactive code flow, ideal for high-performance applications.

-- 🔒 **Segurança e Robustez**
+- 🔒 **Security and Robustness**
-  Usa **Java Records** para imutabilidade, validações rigorosas de nulidade e gerenciamento confiável de transações.
+  Utilizes **Java Records** for immutability, strict nullability checks, and reliable transaction management.

-- 🧩 **Independente de Frameworks**
+- 🧩 **Framework-Independent**
-  Funciona em qualquer aplicação Java, sem dependências de frameworks como Spring ou outros.
+  Works with any Java application, without dependencies on frameworks like Spring or others.

 ---

-## 🚀 Instalação
+## 🚀 Install

 ### Maven